 - Family Coverage: Up to $2,000 of what you choose to contribute

 What Else Should I Know?

-Some expenses will require additional documentation to be submitted through the Benefits Service Center, so be sure to save all your receipts.
+Some expenses may require additional documentation to be submitted through the Benefits Service Center, so be sure to save all of your receipts.

-You can find all the details on Dependent Care Flexible Spending Accounts in the Summary Plan Description on the Plan Guides page.
+You can find all the details on Health Savings Accounts on the Plan Guides page.